hapi-server/data-specification/README.md

 Dataset parameters of type `string` and `isotime` (which are just strings of ISO 8601 dates) must have in their header a length element.
 All strings in the binary stream should be null terminated, and so the length element in the header should include the null terminator as part of the length for that string parameter.

-For the JSON output, an additional `data` element in the header contains an array of data records.
+For the JSON output, an additional `data` element added to the header contains the array of data records.
 These records are very similar to the CSV output, except that strings must be quoted and arays should be delimited with aray brackets in standard JSON fashion.
 An example helps illustrate what the JSON format looks like.
 Consider a dataset with four parameters: time, a scalar value, an 1-D array value with array length of 3, and a string value.
-The header might look like this:
+The header with the data object might look like this:

 ```
 {  "HAPI": "1.0",